amirr0r/notes/Networks/01 - How Computers Works/README.md

 Today computer circuits are microscopic in size, and way way faster.
 Smaller compters are also fasters because the smaller circuit is, the less distance the electrical signal has to go.

-**Electricty** moves at just about **the speed of light** which is why modern circuits can perform billions of calculations per second !
+**Electricty** moves at just about **the speed of light** which is why modern circuits can perform billions of calculations per second.